yofabronecoforo/C6ECFE/STEAM.md

 Other mods in the author's "Enhanced" series have been redesigned with the above in mind, and now depend upon ECFE; this dependency will be noted in the individual mods' README if it applies.

+ECFE is [url=https://github.com/yofabronecoforo/C6ECFE#compatibility]compatible with many mods[/url], including mods which [url=https://github.com/yofabronecoforo/C6ECFE#other-mods-which-alter-replaced-contexts]alter Frontend context files[/url], although some [url=https://github.com/yofabronecoforo/C6ECFE#limitations]limitations[/url] apply.

-Some limitations apply; please refer to the project's [url=https://github.com/zzragnar0kzz/C6ECFE#readme]README file[/url] for these and more comprehensive details.
+Please refer to the project's [url=https://github.com/yofabronecoforo/C6ECFE#readme]README[/url] for more comprehensive details.
 This file is also included with ECFE, and can be found where it is installed.

 New Frontend and Ingame text fully localized in the following languages:
 [list]